 Can the costs for the application be covered by the Japanese Government?

 No, any costs for the application are not compensated.

-Is it possible to ask for additional data on plants, etc. in establishing a proposal or in implementation of the project?
+Is it possible to ask for additional Information for proposal or implementation of the project?

 If you need supplemental information, please contact us.
 We cannot assure we can provide all of the information you need; and if we provide the information, we will release this information on the website.

-No. You must find suitable partners and establish the implementation scheme by yourself.
+No. Applicants must find suitable partners and establish the implementation scheme by yourself.

 There may be some time lag between the deadline of the application documents and the commencement date of the subsidized project.
 Is it acceptable to describe the implementation scheme based upon the personnel change taking place after the deadline?

 In the implementation timeline in Form 2, when is the commencement date of the project assumed?